 The day we arrived was HOT!
 It was 36 degrees Celsius, which was fairly unusual for this part of the world.
 It was such a relief to walk into the Holiday Inn.
-Air-conditioning and a cold shower was the order of the day!
+Air conditioning and a cold shower were the order of the day!

 Brno is one of the quirkiest places we have ever been to.
 If you visit here, make sure you take a walking tour.
 We took a free one with Brno Free Walking Tours.
 You need to have a guide here because there are so many little things you will miss if you do not have someone the point them out to you.

-One of the most well known attractions is on the old town hall.
+One of the most well-known attractions is the old town hall.
 Before the building was completed there was a dispute over payment between the stonemason building it and the town statesmen who had commissioned him.
 As revenge, the stonemason built the middle pinnacle over the portal crooked.
 It is still that way today.

 It almost seems like a trend now, because the quirks don’t end there.
 Look for the cheeky little boy above a window on St James church, or check out the horse statue outside of the Church of St Thomas from a particular perspective.
 If you wait long enough you will see others looking at it from underneath.
 Copy them to see what may or may not be an unintended sight!